thirstyape/Easy-Password-Validator/README.md

 **Adding A Custom Pattern**

-The pattern matcher checks for Qwerty keyboard patterns by default.
+The pattern matcher checks for QWERTY keyboard patterns by default.
 You may add another instance of the pattern matcher with your own custom patterns (for example alphabetical order checking).

 ```csharp
 var requirements = new PasswordRequirements();